Niklan/yandex_yml/docs/generate-yml.md

 - `addDeliveryOption(YandexYmlDelivery $delivery_option)`: Add delivery option.
 Each delivery option added separately and every delivery option is instance of `yandex_yml.delivery` service.
 - `addOffer(YandexYmlOfferBase $offer)`: Add offer information.
 Each offer added separately and every offer is instance one of it service `yandex_yml.offer.{TYPE}`.
 - `generateFile($filename = 'products.yml', $destination_path = 'public://')`: Generate result file according to all provided data.
+- `generateMarkup()`: Generate result in meory and returns string with valid XML markup.
+Use it as you wish, e.g. inside custom controller as response.

 ### Example